Standalone users of Microsoft Outlook can password-protect the Personal Folders .pst file used to store all messages and other items.

 Recovers forgotten or lost passwords for mail accounts and also passwords for LDAP services that the Microsoft Outlook mail client uses in its work.
 Recovers passwords for password-protected Microsoft Outlook data files (files with the *.pst extension).

-Outlook Password Recovery software helps in recovering the lost or forgotten password with its advanced mechanism.
+Outlook Password Recovery software helps in recovering the lost or forgotten password.
 The password recovery software scans the locked Outlook PST file and provides a set of six different passwords for that file.
 Stellar Outlook password recovery software has the capacity to recover the password with special characters and also allows to save the generated password in a text file.
 The recovery software is easy to use and compatible with almost all the Windows operating systems like Windows 7, Vista, Server 2003, XP, 2000 and NT4 (SP6).

 Remove a Password From a *.PST File (only for Outlook 97- 2003 format)